bonetblai/qnp2fond/README.md

 (PDDL domain and problem files).
 A number of options is supported that can be inspected with ``qnp2fond --help``.

+The source code of ``qnp2fond`` is in the folder ``src`` together with a makefile for building it.
+The program is simple and there should be no issues when compiling it.
+Some examples can be found in ``examples``, the examples used in the paper about QNPs are in ``examples/qnp-paper``.
+Other examples are included in ``examples/other``.

 ## QNP Format